Quick Guide: The Basics of Keying

 Single Keyed Different (SKD)

-Sometimes a cylinder should be not be operated by a master key or even a grand master key and only operated by its own key.
+Sometimes a cylinder should not be operated by a master key or even a grand master key but only operated by its own key.
 Perhaps there is sensitive or highly protected material that needs to be secure.
 By having a cylinder single keyed different only one key combination can be used at that opening.

 The less keys that operate a cylinder the more secure it will be.